CxELabs/M365HOL/instructions.md

 [:arrow_left: Home](#labs)

 Cloud App Security provides several threats detection policies using machine learning and **user behavior analytics** to detect suspicious activities across your different applications.
-Those policies are enabled by default and after an initial learning period, Cloud App Security will start alerting you when suspicious actions like activity from anonymous IP addresses, infrequent country, suspicious IP addresses, impossible travel, ransomware activity, suspicious inbox forwarding configuration or unusual file download are detected.
+Those policies are enabled by default and after an initial learning period, Cloud App Security will start alerting you when suspicious actions like activity from anonymous IP addresses, infrequent country, suspicious IP addresses, impossible travel, ransomware activity, suspicious inBox forwarding configuration or unusual file download are detected.

 :warning: In this lab, as your environments auditing might not be configured yet, as it takes up to **24h** before being enabled, we will investigate **in the environment provided by your instructor**.
 The credentials are provided below.
 Search and review the alerts in that environment and investigate to identify the users and the malicious activities performed.